Part One – Flirting

 These days, I save the eyelash-batting for ideas.
 I fall in love with them regularly, and I fall hard.

 Idea #1.
-I’m going to travel to Africa and import textiles that I design along with traditional artisans.
-I’ll host trunk shows, run a website, and maybe open some small boutiques.
+I’m going to travel to Africa and import textiles!
+I’ll collaborate with artisans, host trunk shows, run an online shop, and maybe even open a small boutique.

 Idea #2.
 I’m going to write a blog in which I interview artists and other creatives.
 I will study Terry Gross and Ira Glass and Andy Rooney.
 I will be known for both my compassion and direct hits.